antoniofractuous/client-server-architecture-mysql/README.md

 *Demonstration of how to create a basic client-server architecture using MySQL Relational Database Management System.
 The source code used on this project was retrieved from darey.io.*

-*Instructions on how to launch and connect to your EC2 instances on:*
+*Instructions on how to launch and connect to your instance using an SSH client:*

 https://github.com/Antonio447-cloud/MEAN-stack-angular